bloodstiller/bloodstiller.com/content/Walkthroughs/Support-box.md

 ### What silly mistakes did I make? {#what-silly-mistakes-did-i-make}

 1. I was an idiot and didn't change my hosts file for ages after a box reboot and couldn't figure out why my LDAP binds were not working.
+2. Should have dumped NTDS prior to running LaZagne.exe &amp; Secrets-Dump.

 ### Thoughts: {#thoughts}